djc5627/CompendiumWeb/docs/Birds/Shore Bird/Sandpiper/Spotted Sandpiper.md

 ---------------------------------------------------------------
 ## Notes
 Shore bird that spends its time around freshwater.
-Looks very similar to [[Stilt Sandpiper]].

 ---------------------------------------------------------------
 ## Sightings